zacanger/niddesa/text/generated-translations/cullaniddesa/02-sinhala-amazon.md

 Munithemay Wadaranu,” Hello said.

-[Msdiv 111] (#msdiv111) {#msdiv111 .ref .msdiv} "Hemmer, in this world The desire for the purpose is to go to Nirvana, which is not chew.
+[Msdiv 111] (#msdiv111) {#msdiv111 .ref .msdiv} "Hemmer, in this world The desire for the purpose is to go to Nibbana, which is not chew.

 [Msdiv 112] (#msdiv112) {#msdiv112 .ref .msdiv} "Someone in remembrance Know This The cravings of the world in the world as well as in the world.